anatkig/git-trainer/README.md

 https://anatkig.github.io/skills-trainer

-The quizes themselves were taken from here: https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes
+This is a tool to practice frontend questions taken from open sources.